 Whether it is your toilet tub or a sink around your apartment, a clog is a minor issue that can result in major damage if not taken care of quickly.
 Try to unclog your drain with a plungers or piping cleaners.
-If you can’t resolve the issue yourself right away, be sure to reach for external help.
-A clog can cause multiple sinks along the line to backup, in your own apartment or throughout many.
-If the backup is too large, the lower unit could even end up flooding causing various degrees of damage to someone’s living space, so it is important to address this right away.
+If you can’t resolve the issue right away, reach for external help immediately.
+A clog can cause multiple sinks along the line to back up, in your own apartment or throughout many.
+If the backup is too large, the lower unit could even flood, causing various degrees of damage to someone’s living space, so it is important to address this immediately.

 Dirty Faucet Water

 Water can become contaminated for various reasons when living in an apartment building.
 This is particularly common in older buildings and urban communities.
 One reason this may occur is pipe corrosion in old water and sewage lines that have begun to break down after decades of wear and tear.
 If you live in an older building, be sure to check the quality of your water regularly to make sure this is not a problem.
 Other times, dirty water may not be a result of a plumbing problem but the source of your water.
 This can be unhealthy and sometimes dangerous, so if your water seems suspect to you in any way, let someone know immediately.
 Pay close attention to colour, opacity and scent.

 Apartment dwellers can have problems when a main water or sewer line breaks.
 These malfunctions often cause leaks hidden out of sight, so it is difficult to notice them if a serious problem occurs, such as a sewage backup in an apartment unit.
 If your water pressure is suddenly much different than usual or coming out in spurts, this can signify a line break somewhere in the apartment building.